-3 Trusts are not legal entities in their own right - to be eligible, only the Trustee for the Trust can apply by providing the signed Trust Deed and any subsequent variations with the application form.
+$^{^{2}}$ Trusts are not legal entities in their own right - to be eligible, only the Trustee for the Trust can apply by providing the signed Trust Deed and any subsequent variations with the application form.
 The Trustee must have an eligible entity type as stated in 4.1.

-- Non-corporate State or Territory Entity

 - Non-corporate State or Territory Statutory Authority

 - Local Government

 - International Entity

 - Sole Trader

-- Person
+- Person.

-Please note: If your entity type is not listed in 4.1 above you are not eligible to apply and your application will not be assessed.
+Please note: If your entity type is not listed in section 4.1 above you are not eligible to apply and your application will not be assessed.